Program Summary

 - Used patient photo and name to match the patient to the plan

-- Minimize content to statuses originally
+- Minimized content to statuses originally

 Result